 Is the degree I’ll earn online different from that earned by on-campus students?

 The degree you’ll earn as an online graduate student is the same as that earned by campus-based students.
 The online degree programs embody the same learning outcomes and high level of academic excellence, educational rigor and content delivery.
 Read more about this and other misconceptions of online degrees in the blog post “Should You Get Your Master’s Degree Online?”

 What is the online course format?

-Our courses are administered through Blackboard.
+Our courses are administered through Canvas.
 When you first log in, you will find all of the information you’ll need to successfully complete the class, such as announcements, the syllabus, the course calendar, course materials, assignments, and exams.
-Coursework, quizzes, and presentations are delivered via different mediums, and students have ample opportunity to communicate with their instructor and one another within the Blackboard environment.
+Coursework, quizzes, and presentations are delivered via different mediums, and students have ample opportunity to communicate with their instructor and one another within the Canvas environment.
 The following week’s lesson is typically posted three days prior to the start of the week, giving you the chance to get a head start on the assignments if your schedule permits.
 Learn more about the online experience at USD.

 How can I determine whether online education is for me?

 Many people have concerns, or even anxiety, about whether the online format will work for them.
 There are lots of misconceptions about online degrees, but the reality is that, for most working adults, online is a more viable option than a campus-based program.
 With an online program, you can avoid the hassle of commuting to campus and finding a parking spot, and just as important you can do your coursework on the days and times that best suit your schedule.
 You also have the option of choosing the University and program that best suits your needs, regardless of how far it is from your home.
 We have students from across the country, and even outside the U.S., enrolled in our online degree programs.
 Read the blog post “Should You Get Your Master’s Degree Online” for more tips on deciding whether online is a good option for you.